Relieved Fed runs smooth auction as rates rise globally

 "The Fed has to be patting themselves on the back given what's happened in markets," said Andrew Szczurowski, portfolio manager at Eaton Vance, in Boston.
 "With all of their transparency they managed to pull any volatility forward (before the hike), so I'd say it's a success."

-The world's most influential central bank decided on Wednesday to raise its key policy rate modestly to a new range of 0.25 to 0.5 percent, in a nod to U.S. labor market strength and the expectation that inflation is around the corner.
+The world's most influential central bank decided on Wednesday to raise its key policy rate USFOMC=ECI modestly to a new range of 0.25 to 0.5 percent, in a nod to U.S. labour market strength and the expectation that inflation is around the corner.

 The heavy lifting began on Thursday and will continue in the weeks and months ahead as the Fed uses new tools to pry borrowing costs off the floor.
 After seven years of near-zero rates and unprecedented bond buying, banks are flooded with some $2.6 trillion in excess reserves that makes it far more difficult than in the past to lift rates.